On Distributed Colouring of Hyperbolic Random Graphs: Introduction

-It is simple, local, relies only on small messages, and---when using $\Delta + 1$ colours, where $\Delta$ is the maximum degree of the graph---is known to converge in $\bigO(\log n)$ rounds with high probability on any graph.
+It is simple and local---when using $\Delta + 1$ colours, where $\Delta$ is the maximum degree of the graph---it is known to converge in $\bigO(\log n)$ rounds with high probability on any graph~\cite{BEPS,johansson99}.
 As messages only contain colours, it also runs in the CONGEST model, where communication is restricted to $\bigO(\log n)$-bit messages per edge per round.

-\subparagraph{Why $\Delta + 1$ colours?} Vertex colouring with $\Delta+1$ colours is the most studied colouring problem in distributed computing and many other related modern models of computing like streaming, massively parallel computation, local computation algorithms.
-The reason lies in a classical result from graph theory: to guarantee that a proper colouring exists and that the colouring process always terminates, we typically use $\Delta + 1$ colours, where $\Delta$ is the maximum degree of the graph.
-This upper bound ensures that each node always has at least one available colour not used by its neighbours, regardless of how the colouring unfolds.
-In distributed settings, it is known that already colouring with a single colour less changes the entire nature of the problem with larger lower bounds on low-degree graphs, and even more involved algorithms.
-In order to make fast progress in the distributed setting large parts of the network need to be coloured in parallel, but a careless partial colouring of the graph, may result in an uncoloured subgraph on which we can even existentially not complete the colouring.
+\subparagraph{Why $\Delta + 1$ colours?} Vertex colouring with $\Delta+1$ colours is the most studied colouring problem in distributed computing and many other related modern models of computing like streaming~\cite{ACK19}, massively parallel computation~\cite{CDP21}, local computation algorithms~\cite{FHK16}.
+This stems from a simple observation: using $\Delta+1$ colours guarantees that every node always has an available colour, regardless of how the colouring unfolds, ensuring termination and correctness.
+In distributed settings, it is known that already colouring with a single colour less changes the entire nature of the problem.
+In order to make fast progress distributed colouring algorithms colour large parts of the network need in parallel, but doing so carelessly, may result in an uncoloured subgraph on which we can even existentially not complete the colouring.
+As a result there is an $\Omega(\log_{\Delta}\log n)$ lower bound for colouring low-degree graphs~\cite{BFHKLRSU16}, and algorithms are more involved and slower~\cite{GHKM18,FHM23,BBN25}.
+More complex and significantly slower algorithms to colour with fewer colours exists for special graph families such as triangle-free graphs~\cite{PS15}, planar graphs~\cite{planar-graphs1}, or graphs with bounded arboricity \cite{BE10}.